Resilient-Labs/slot-machine-2019-week05/README.md

 # Resilient Slot Machine
-Todo List allows the user to log their errands or things they need to currently do!
+Slot machine allows the user to bet money to see if they can match the three dragonballs

 **Link to project:** https://dragonballslot.netlify.app/